mayan-edms/Mayan-EDMS/docs/chapters/sources.rst

 - IMAP email - Same as the ``POP3`` email source but for email accounts using the ``IMAP`` protocol.
 - Watch folder - A filesystem folder that is scanned periodically for files.
   Any file in the watch folder is automatically uploaded.
+When the upload for a file is completed, the file is removed from source folder.
 - Staging folder - Folder where networked attached scanned can save image files.
 The files in these staging folders are scanned and a preview is generated to help the process of upload.
 Staging folders and Watch folders